StanfordSpezi/SpeziLLM/Sources/SpeziLLMOpenAI/SpeziLLMOpenAI.docc/SpeziLLMOpenAI.md

 The ``LLMOpenAISession`` contains the ``LLMOpenAISession/context`` property which holds the entire history of the model interactions.
 This includes the system prompt, user input, but also assistant responses.
 Ensure the property always contains all necessary information, as the ``LLMOpenAISession/generate()`` function executes the inference based on the ``LLMOpenAISession/context``

-> Important: The OpenAI LLM abstractions should only be used together with the [SpeziLLM](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillm) [`LLMRunner`](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillm/llmrunner)!

 ```swift
 struct LLMOpenAIDemoView: View {
     @Environment(LLMRunner.self) var runner